ceramicnetwork/CIPs/CIPs/CIP-79/cip-79.md

 #### Resolving using the `versionId` parameter

 When the `versionId` query parameter is given as a DID is resolved it means that we should try to resolve a specific version of the DID document.
-The resolution process is the same except that the *AnchorCommit* we use for the state of the document should be equal to the DocID + CID from `versionId`.
+The resolution process is the same except that the *AnchorCommit* we use to get the content of the document should be equal to the DocID + CID from `versionId`.
 In addition we should construct the *DID Document Metadata* differently.

 ##### DID Document Metadata

 * `create` - should be populated using the blockchain timestamp of the first *AnchorCommit*
 * `updated` - should be populated using the blockchain timestamp of the resolved *AnchorCommit*
 * `versionId` - should be equal to the commit CID of the resolved *AnchorCommit*
-* `nextUpdate` - should be populated using the blockchain timestamp of the next *AnchorCommit*
+* `nextUpdate` - should be populated using the blockchain timestamp of the next *AnchorCommit* (if present)
-* `nextVersionId` - should be equal to the commit CID of the next *AnchorCommit*
+* `nextVersionId` - should be equal to the commit CID of the next *AnchorCommit* (if present)

 ### Update

 The 3ID DID can be updated by changing the content of the Ceramic document corresponding the particular 3ID.
 Any number of public key can be added or removed from the document content.
 Note that the *controller* of the Ceramic document can be changed as well.
 This does not have any effect on the state of the DID document, but changes the DID which is in control of the 3ID document.

-### Delete (Deactivate)
+### Deactivate

 The 3ID can be deactivated by removing all content in the Ceramic document of the 3ID and replacing it with one property `deactivated` set to `true`.

-## Extensability
+## Extensibility

 As can be seen in the CRUD section, currently only `secp256k1` and `x25519` public keys are supported.
 This can be easily extended by using other multicodec encoded keys.
 The 3ID DID Method could also easily be extended to support other features specified in  [did-core](https://w3c.github.io/did-core/), e.g. service endpoints.